-The extent of investigation necessary to adequately characterize a site is highly site specific and will depend on the nature of contamination, hydrogeologic complexity, proximity of receptors, and other factors.
+The extent of investigation necessary to adequately characterize a site is highly site specific and will depend on the nature of contamination, hydrogeologic complexity, proximity of receptors and other factors.

 In general, site characterization should include the collection of data in three spatial dimensions over time such that an adequate understanding can be gained of the nature and distribution of both the contaminant source areas and the groundwater plume.
-Site characterization should provide information on hydrogeologic parameters such as hydraulic conductivity, hydraulic gradients, and potential migration pathways to human and ecological receptors; geologic information on the nature and distribution of subsurface materials; groundwater geochemical data; and information on the location, extent, and concentration of dissolved contaminants.
+Site characterization should provide information on hydrogeologic parameters such as hydraulic conductivity, hydraulic gradients and potential migration pathways to human and ecological receptors; geologic information on the nature and distribution of subsurface materials; groundwater geochemical data and information on the location, extent and concentration of dissolved contaminants.

-Groundwater investigation must include sampling and analysis for the contaminants of interest, their daughter products, and other indicators important for demonstrating natural attenuation.
+Groundwater investigation must include sampling and analysis for the contaminants of interest, their daughter products and other indicators important for demonstrating natural attenuation.

 These may include hydrogen, methane, ethane, ethene, oxygen, redox potential, pH, conductivity, organic carbon, iron, manganese, chloride, nitrate, sulfate, hydrogen sulfide, alkalinity and others.
 The specific analytes and frequency of monitoring required will be determined site specifically, and may be reduced following an initial period of monitoring with the approval of the BVCP.

-- Existence of geochemical and hydrogeologic conditions favorable for natural attenuation processes.
+- Existence of geochemical and hydrogeologic conditions favorable for natural attenuation processes

 - Determine whether geochemical and hydrogeologic conditions are favorable for natural attenuation of the contaminants

-- Estimate the rate of contaminant attenuation;
+- Estimate the rate of contaminant attenuation

-- Determine whether the predicted rate of attenuation will meet the cleanup goal in a reasonable time frame and without unacceptable risk to human health and the environment.
+- Determine whether the predicted rate of attenuation will meet the cleanup goal in a reasonable time frame and without unacceptable risk to human health and the environment

 These models are fairly limited in application due to the simplifications required to limit their input data requirements and thereby make them comparatively easy to use in some cases.
 It may be necessary to also employ more complex numerical models in order to better account for site complexity and improve estimates of attenuation rates.

 If results of the site screening are favorable, a more detailed site characterization and refinement of the conceptual model may be necessary to fill in data gaps and reduce uncertainty in the initial predictions of contaminant attenuation rates.
-The estimate of contaminant biodegradation/ attenuation rate is a critical component of determining whether monitored natural attenuation will be an adequate remedy.
+The estimate of contaminant biodegradation/ attenuation rate is a critical component of determining whether MNA will be an adequate remedy.
 There are several methods for developing estimates of contaminant biodegradation and attenuation rates.
 These methods require varying degrees of site characterization, and produce estimates of varying accuracy depending on the specific site conditions.
-The BVCP strongly recommends that several techniques be used together and the results compared to develop a better overall estimate.
+The BVCP strongly recommends several techniques to be used together and the results compared to develop a better overall estimate.

 The monitoring program should be designed to accomplish the following:

-- Verify that the plume is not expanding;
+- Verify the plume is not expanding

-- Identify any toxic and/or mobile transformation products;
+- Identify any toxic and/or mobile transformation products

-- Verify no unacceptable impact to downgradient receptors;
+- Verify no unacceptable impact to downgradient receptors

-- Detect significant changes in relevant environmental conditions;
+- Detect significant changes in relevant environmental conditions

-- Detect any new releases of contaminants;
+- Detect any new releases of contaminants

-- Demonstrate the efficacy of any institutional controls used and;
+- Demonstrate the efficacy of any institutional controls used

-- Verify the attainment of cleanup goals.
+- Verify the attainment of cleanup goals

 Monitoring wells in this program include, but are not necessarily limited to, those placed to measure changes in the nature of the plume, and sentinel wells strategically placed to detect migration of contaminants outside an acceptable predicted area.